-Yet, the club said they had hired a company to verify the logo uniqueness and avoid any issue.
+Yet, the club said they had hired a company to verify the logo’s uniqueness and avoid any issues.

 To make things worse, Frölunda HC board members on Thursday started to receive threatening phone calls, emails and text messages.

-It all led to an “unsustainable situation” for the organized, which called a press conference to clarify everything and announce they decided to withdraw the new logo.
+It all led to an “unsustainable situation” for the organization, which called a press conference to clarify everything and announce they decided to withdraw the new logo.